okirch/fdepoc/README.md

 specify a LUKS keyfile, or the recovery passphrase, respectively.

-Normally, the first boot into a freshly installed system will dispose of any quick-unlock password configured by the installer.
+Normally, the first boot into a freshly installed system will dispose of any firstboot password configured by the installer.
 If you want to remove the password explicitly, you can use

 	# fdectl disable-doormat